The Algorithm: Home Page & Rule-based Curation

-The main list on the front page (AKA Our List) is designed to provide a good sense of what's currently going on with your team just by scrolling down a single page.
-But, our crawlers find so much content that simply displaying everything we find in chronological order would rarely reflect an accurate picture of the current landscape.
+The main list on the Home page is designed to provide a good sense of what's currently going on with your team just by scrolling down a single page.
+But, our crawlers find so much content that simply displaying everything we discover and add to our database in chronological order would rarely reflect a useful or accurate snapshot.

-Our goal is for the front page to provide a good mix of local media coverage (Toronto newspapers, Sportsnet/TSN, other beat-writers), columns, blog posts, podcasts, rumours, reactions, and updates, along with complementary radio clips and videos.
+Our goal is for the home page to provide a good mix of local media coverage (newspapers, Canadian national media, beat-writers), columns, blog posts, podcasts, rumours, reactions, and updates, along with complementary radio clips and videos.

-In order to show you a good mix from a variety of sources (Sportsnet, Toronto Star, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), while providing a one-page snapshot, we limit/filter certain content on the home page only.
+In order to show you a good mix from a variety of sources (Sportsnet, The Athletic, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), and content creators (authors, hosts, channels) while providing a one-page snapshot, we limit/filter certain content on the home page only.

-ALL content found by our crawlers and admins is available chronologically on the Everything page, as well as all category, author, search, date, and player pages.
+ALL content found by our crawlers and admins is available chronologically on the Recently Added page, as well as all category, author, search, date, and player pages.

 How it works

-We work hard to find all the best content, and we aim to be the most extensive resource out there.
-Sometimes that means, for instance, having a lot of blogs, or adding posts about minor league promotions, or adding 8 individual post-game interview videos at the same time.
+Our crawler runs 24 hours a day, always looking to find new and great content.
+We aim to be the most extensive resource out there.
+Sometimes that means, for instance, having a lot of podcasts, or adding posts about minor league promotions, or adding 12 individual post-game interview videos at the same time.
 Curation allows us to follow the content wherever it takes us, while still providing what is at the core of the Aggregator sites, an easy-to-digest up-to-date high-quality list of links.

-An important distinction to make about Our List is that we don't hand-pick items for this list.
-Their inclusion isn't specifically an endorsement nor an assertion of quality.
-Instead we create rules that limit certain content in an effort to make the best use of limited real estate on the front page, the most used page on each of our sites.
+An important distinction to make about Home is that we don't hand-pick items for this list.
+Their inclusion isn't specifically an endorsement nor an assertion of quality (though quality is the goal).
+Instead we create rules that limit certain content in an effort to make the best use of limited real estate on the front page, the most viewed page at each of our sites.

-There are no hard and fast rules, but here are some circumstances in which an item might be held off Our List and why:
+There are no hard and fast rules, but here are some circumstances in which an item might be held off the home page and why:

-We're less confident in an item's quality when we don't find an author or show or some type of context for the content.
-There are times when, despite not discovering attribution, our crawler is confident that an item should be added to the site (enough other criteria are met), but does not feel confident enough to add it to the main list.
+We're less confident in an item's quality when we don't find an author or show or some type of attribution for the content.
+There are times when, despite not discovering an author or show name, our crawler is confident that an item should be added to the site (enough other criteria are met), but does not feel confident enough to add it to the main list.
 These criteria are set on a source-by-source basis.

-As far as blogs go, we want to add as many established team-centric blogs as possible to the Aggregator sites so some are limited in order to keep blogs proportional to other types of content.
-Blogs are the most likely source-type to become disproportionate, because there are many great ones, and we love adding them.
+As far as blogs and podcasts go, we want to add as many established team-centric ones as possible to each Aggregator site so some are limited in order to keep blogs proportional to other types of content.
+Blogs used to be the most likely source-type to become disproportionate (now it’s podcasts of course), because there are many great ones, and we love adding them.

-Another type of content we run into fairly often is a blog post or article at one source that simply refers (or has embedded media) to a radio or podcast appearance at another source.
-Again, this is useful content in a vacuum, but we likely have the clip or podcast in its respective section at its respective Aggregator site and in this context the content is somewhat redundant.
+Another type of content we run into fairly often is a blog post or article at one source that simply refers (or has embedded media) to a radio or podcast appearance or an article at another source.
+Again, this is useful content for the users of that site, but we likely have the clip or podcast in its respective section at its respective Aggregator site and in this context the content is somewhat redundant.